retainful/site/content/pagecontents/partner-program.md

 <column size="6" className="m-b-20">

 #### Why Join Retainful Partner program
 Because you've got a whole lot to gain and nothing to lose!
-We have been developing premium WordPress Plugins for our users for quite a while now.
+We have been developing premium eCommerce SaaS tools for our users quite a while now.
 We also provide high quality support to our customers.
 Our partner program comes with real commissions.

 </column>

 <column size="6" className="m-b-20">

 #### How is my commissions calculated?
-Lets say you have sold 100 copies of Retainful at $69 each, your commissions are:
+Let’s say you’ve sold one copy of Retainful at $99.
+You get,
-`100 copies x $69 x 30% = $2,070`
+`1 x $99 x 30% = $29.7 x 12 = $356.4` for 1 year
-In total, you have earned $2,070 in commissions at 30%.
+`For 10 copies, you get $3564`
+`For 100 copies, you get $35640.`

 </column>
 <column size="6" className="m-b-20">